Roman Catholic

 There on 05.06.1946 sentenced by the Russians to 8 years in Russian slave labour concentration camps Gulag.

-Taken to VorkutLag concentration camp.
+Taken to ITL VorkutLag concentration camp.

-In 1953 released and exiled to Potma in Mordova republic where lived in a free zone of DubravLag concentration camp.
+In 1953 released and exiled to Potma in Mordova republic where lived in a free zone of ITL DubravLag concentration camp.

 There, in the invalids' house, perished.